 The Network Operation Control systems provide the technology to better connect our people, technology and data to manage the distribution of electricity for customers.
 Planning that occurred in the previous period has been leveraged to deliver a consolidated, proven, and modernised platform with consistent business processes for Energy Queensland.
-This will allow teams to support each other seamlessly and maximise business continuity in times of significant events anywhere in Queensland.
+This has allowed teams to support each other seamlessly and maximise business continuity in times of significant events anywhere in Queensland.
 The upgrade of Energex solution and new capability for Control Centres was undertaken during 2021-22.
+The ongoing focus is on delivering a Supervisory Control and Data Acquisition (SCADA) enabled Network Management System (NMS) providing EQL with a single digital platform for all regions and seamless inter-operability between all Operational Control Centres.